lcamoro/SANSDFIR2022/README.md

 # SANSDFIR2022
 Using Threat Intelligence within Google Colaboratory Notebooks

-Using Threat Intelligence is essential part of most analysis and investigations.
+Threat Intelligence is essential part of most analysis and investigations.
 You see a suspicious IP address in your logs and you want to check its reputation:

 - Is it a known C2 (Command and Control) address?
 - Is it associated with malware?